ttmuangkeo/court_vision/README.md

 # Court Vision 🏀

-A comprehensive NBA analytics and insights application providing real-time statistics, player analysis, and game insights.
+A film-room companion for NBA superfans, analysts, and creators.
+Tag plays in real-time, build your personal Synergy-style database, and export ready-made content for YouTube/Twitter.

 ##  Features